selagroup/diagnostics-courses/README.md

 ### List of Labs

-> Note: For each lab below, [C++] indicates it's a lab that would mostly interest C++ developers; [C#] indicates that it's a lab that would mostly interest C# developers.
+> Note: For each lab below, [C++] indicates it's a lab that would mostly interest C++ developers; [C#] indicates that it's a lab that would mostly interest C# developers; and [kernel] indicates that it's a lab that would mostly interest driver developers.
 Labs not marked with either tag can be interesting for both audiences.
 In any case, if you are building a managed application that has some unmanaged components, you should consider working through *all* the labs.

 1. [Analyzing I/O Activity with WPR and WPA](perf-wpr-fileaccesses/)
 1. [Analyzing Unmanaged Heap Allocations with XPerf and WPA](perf-xperf-heapalloc/) [C++]